Trailers / Comments Off on Here’s The New Trailer for Suicide Squad

 I’ve been curious about this since I heard about it because it sounded kinda, well, awful.
 How awful does it look?
 Let’s watch and find out.

-Film Review / Comments Off on Review: A Good Day to Die Hard
+Movies, Review / Comments Off on Review: A Good Day to Die Hard

 I’ve written quite a bit about this movie so for those of you who just want to TL;DR version that covers the important bits here it is: